obinnaae/detect-scanners/README.md

 What is the code about?
 -----------------------

-I am responding to the challenge to detect a scanner action or potential abuse given a log from the following network services ssh, ldap, etc. scan_detector.py contains the require code and is limited to the provided log (sshlog.txt) which comes from an ssh server.
+I am responding to the challenge to detect a scanner action or potential abuse given a log from the following network services ssh, ldap, etc. scan_detector.py contains the required code and is limited to the provided log (sshlog.txt) which comes from the target ssh server.

 Limitations
 ------------